mihaisucan/mozilla-work/README.md

 This is published because it might be useful for others.

-= mozconfig =
+# mozconfig

-The mozconfig folder holds the .mozconfig files I use to build my firefox.
+The `mozconfig` folder holds the `.mozconfig` files I use to build my firefox.

-= My setup =
+# My setup

-~/bin is in PATH.
+`~/bin` is in `$PATH`.
-~/bin/mozilla-tools
+`~/bin/mozilla-tools`
-~/bin/mozdevenv
+`~/bin/mozdevenv`

-When I start to work I just type mozdevenv which adds ~/bin/mozilla-tools to PATH.
-Then I can use moztests, mozmake-build and so on.
+When I start to work I just type mozdevenv which adds `~/bin/mozilla-tools` to `$PATH`.
+Then I can use `moztests`, `mozmake-build` and so on.
 These scripts need to be run in your mozilla source code root.
 I have multiple mozilla source code repositories/clones.
 Scripts are made such that I can use them within any mozilla repo I want.

 In `~/.bash_aliases` I have:

   alias mozdevenv='. ~/bin/mozdevenv'

-= Test pages =
+# Test pages

 I also have some test pages I wrote for devtools.
-Switch to the gh-pages branch and check them out.
+Switch to the `gh-pages` branch and check them out.